syncfusion-content/winui-docs/winui/ComboBox/Overview.md

 The `WinUI ComboBox control` (multiselect combobox) is a selection component that allows users to type a value or choose an option from a list of predefined options.
 It has many features, such as data binding, multiple selection with checkboxes, editing, searching, filtering, UI customization, and custom templates.

-## Control Structure
+## Control structure

 ![WinUI ComboBox structure](Overview_images/winui-combobox-control.png)

-## Key Features
+## Key features

-* **Data binding** – Support to bind various type data sources.
+* **Data binding** – Support to bind various type of data sources.
 * **Editable mode** – Editable and non-editable text boxes to select items from the given data source.
-* **Selection mode** – Support to select single or multiple values from drop down list.
+* **Selection mode** – Support to select single or multiple values from the drop-down list.
 * **Filtering** – The ComboBox filters items based on the entered text and auto fills with the first suggestion.
-* **Searching** – Highlights the matching item in the drop down list based on the provided input.
+* **Searching** – Highlights the matching item in the drop-down list based on the provided input.
-* **Watermark** – Display placeholder text inside the control until the user inputs text.
+* **Watermark** – Display placeholder text inside the control until the user enters text.
-* **Styling and Template support** – SelectionBox and DropDown list items can be customized with an image or custom control using templates in `ComboBox` control.
+* **Styling and Template support** – SelectionBox and Drop-Down list items can be customized with an image or custom control using templates in `ComboBox` control.